karthiksathishjeemain/healthy/README.md

 4. **IPFS Storage**: Files are encrypted and stored on IPFS using Pinata service
 5. **Blockchain Recording**: Document hashes are stored on Ethereum for verification
 6. **Vector Embedding**: Document summaries with metadata are converted to vectors and stored in ChromaDB
-7. **Semantic Search**: Users can search using natural language, powered by vector similarity
+7. **Advanced Search**: Users can search using natural language queries, apply metadata filters, or combine both for precise document discovery
 8. **Document Management**: Users can view all their uploaded documents in the dashboard
 9. **Earnings Tracking**: Real-time tracking of earnings from document purchases
 10. **Secure Downloads**: Direct download of owned documents with automatic decryption